percona/pmm/docs/how-to/configure.md

 A read-only setting that shows whether DBaaS features are activated on this server.

-!!! alert alert-warning "Caution"
-    DBaaS functionality is a technical preview that must be turned on with a server feature flag.
+> <b style="color:goldenrod">Caution</b> DBaaS functionality is a technical preview that must be turned on with a server feature flag.
 See [Setting up a development environment for DBaaS](../setting-up/server/dbaas.md).

 ### Integrated Alerting